 It’s a very subtle difference.

 You may or may not have heard of “Chekov’s Gun” theory.
 It states that if there is a gun on the mantle in act one, it had better go off by act three.
 Meaning, do not add exciting or threatening things to the story, just for the shock value.
 If you put a gun in there, it had better be because someone is going to use it.
 Don’t introduce characters in the beginning that will have no bearing on the story from the first chapter on.
 They don’t have to appear again, but there must be a lasting reason why they were important enough to be there.
-Maybe they light a fire in the protagonist that is what carries them throughout the story, or begins their journey in some way.
+Maybe they light a fire in the protagonist, which is what carries them throughout the story or begins their journey in some way.

 I admit I am hardest on the first few pages.
 I often tell my authors, do not be dismayed by the amount of comments on the first few pages, the rest of the manuscript generally has fewer comments.
 Those first pages are the most important in your book.
 You don’t want to lose a reader at any time, but if you lose them at the beginning, they never even get started.
-But if you get a chance to look over these suggestions, and make fixes to your own manuscript before having it edited, all the better.
+But if you get a chance to look over these suggestions and make fixes to your own manuscript before having it edited, all the better.